isker/neogrok/README.md

 be bound, using SvelteKit's Node environment variables.
 See the list [here](https://kit.svelte.dev/docs/adapter-node#environment-variables).

+### Prometheus metrics

+Neogrok exports some basic [Prometheus](https://prometheus.io/) [metrics](./src/lib/server/metrics.ts) on an opt-in basis, by setting a `PROMETHEUS_PORT` or `PROMETHEUS_SOCKET_PATH`, plus an optional `PROMETHEUS_HOST`.
+These variables have the exact same semantics as the above-described SvelteKit environment variables, but the port/socket must be different than those of the main application.
+When opting in with these variables, `/metrics` will be served.

+`/metrics` is required to be served with a different port/socket so as to not expose it on the main site; serving one port to end users and another to the prometheus scraper is the easiest way to ensure proper segmentation of the neogrok site from internal infrastructure concerns, without having to run a particularly configured HTTP reverse proxy in front of neogrok.

 ## OpenGrok compatibility

 As an added bonus, neogrok can serve as a replacement for existing deployments